Joe Sánchez: Military service

 Sánchez attempted to enlist, but for reasons unknown to him he was not accepted by any of the four military branches at the induction center at Whitehall Street.
 He then signed up for the selective service and in 1965, he was drafted into the United States Army at the age of 18.
 On January 16, 1967, on his twentieth birthday, he found himself with Company D, 2nd Battalion, 7th Cavalry of the 1st Air Cavalry Division (Mobile) (after being transferred from A Company, 5/7) deployed near the village of Phan Thiết, in South Vietnam.
 On that day, his unit was engaged in a firefight with the Viet Cong.
 Sánchez and three of his comrades were seriously wounded by the shrapnel of an enemy grenade during that firefight.
 He was awarded the Army Commendation Medal and Purple Heart medals.

 After recovering from his wounds, Sánchez was discharged from the Army and he returned to New York City.
-There he met a young girl by the name of Lorraine Cassandra Pfaus, whom he married.
+There he met a young woman named Lorraine Cassandra Pfaus, whom he married.
 He worked in various jobs, among them as a taxi and ambulance driver for the New York City Health and Hospitals Corporation.
 On various occasions, Sánchez applied to become a police officer with the New York City Police Department, but was not accepted.
 He then took the entrance examination for the Port Authority of New York and New Jersey Police Department and was accepted.

 Sánchez served with the Port Authority from January 1971 to October 1973, during which time he discovered that his application for the NYPD had once again been rejected because of a technicality.
 He opted to take his case in front of the NYPD police review board and was finally accepted as a police candidate.